Find the cheapest* way to send money from anywhere to India in our guide.

 An Australian travelling to India can also take advantage of money transfers services in the event of an emergency.

-- Transfer service company.
 If you have money sent to you through a money transfer service you will first need to make sure that they offer a cash pick-up option, such as MoneyGram or Western Union.
-You will need to present your picture identification in order to pick-up the money.
+You will need to present your photo ID in order to pick-up the money.

-- Credit card insurance.
 Major credit card providers also offer travel insurance as part of their plan.
-If you contact your credit card company using their emergency phone line.
-They will make arrangements to have cash sent to you while waiting for a replacement card.
+If you contact your credit card company using their emergency phone line, they will make arrangements to have cash sent to you while waiting for a replacement card.

 Cash pickup locations in India

 Below you will find listed a number of cash pickup agents in India where you could go to receive your money sent from Australia.
-These companies will ask for your identification as well as a reference number and the name of the sender.
+These companies will ask for your photo ID as well as a reference number and the name of the sender.

 Chennai Bank of BarodaNo 15 Sskoil Street Mangadu